pablof7z/hl-studio/refactor.md

 *   `src/components/posts/thread-editor/thread-editor.tsx`: A page-level component for creating threads, uses `ThreadPost.tsx`.
 *   `src/components/posts/thread-editor/thread-post.tsx`: Component for an individual post within a thread, includes a `Textarea` with mention support.

-The `NostrEditor` in `src/components/editor/nostr-editor.tsx` defines an inline `NAddrNodeView` which seems to be a simplified version of `src/components/editor/NAddrEditor.tsx`.

 ### Proposed Solution:

 **Decision Point: Editor Strategy**